-Rio de Janeiro is famous for a couple of things.
-Christ the Redeemer, Copacabana, beaches, Sugarloaf Mountain, Ipanema, more beaches.
-And of all other things you could think of, in none of the traditional lists about Rio de Janeiro you will find biking.
-Rio de Janeiro is not known for its accessibility for cyclists, but biking in Rio de Janeiro deserves a bit more love.
+When you think about Rio de Janeiro, you probably think about the famous things like Christ the Redeemer, Copacabana, beaches, Sugarloaf Mountain, Ipanema, more beaches.
+And of all other things you could think of, in none of the traditional lists you’ll find something about getting on a bike in Rio de Janeiro.
+Rio de Janeiro is not known for its accessibility for cyclists, but to biking deserves a bit more love.

 Because Rio de Janeiro is the bike capital of South America.
 With around 450 kilometers of bike lanes, the city skyrocketed to the top spot in the last couple of years.
 Pushed by big events as the 2014 World Cup and the 2016 Summer Olympics, some serious effort was made to integrate biking more in a city ruled by cars.